DougDevelopz/Mesh-Futures/README.md

 You can install it and place it inside your libraries folder for whatever IDE you use to access what the API has to offer.

-For the install portion the Mesh-Tests (examples) module was removed.
+For the install portion the Mesh-Test (examples) module was removed.
 It will appear / stay here on the repo for new users to access if needed